Working for the Department

 - We will consider permanent part-time work arrangements where appropriate.

-The Public service general agreement 2066 document below contains further information about the Department's working conditions.
+The Public Service and Government Officers CSA General Agreement 2017 below contains further information about the Department's working conditions.

 We are committed to learning and development